isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/index.rst

 Standard Pipeline Batches
 =======================================

+A *pipeline batch* defines the logic for a synchronization process.

-This section covers the *pipeline batches* that ship with Dynamics CRM Connect.
+This section covers the pipeline batches that ship with Dynamics CRM Connect.

 Pipeline Batches
 -------------------